rizwantk/Data-Engineering-Assesment/README.md

 # Data-Engineering-Assesment
-##Calculation of required data and using SQL and System Design

-## Design an RDBMS table schema to store the CSV data
+### Stock Market Data Analysis
+A project to calculate the weekly,monthly,quarterly,yearly average of High, Low, and Volume from stock market data.

+### Prerequisites
+- A database management system, such as MySQL or PostgreSQL
+- Stock market data in a table with columns for date, open, high, low,close,Adj close and volume
-Here's the table schema for the MySQL to store the CSV data:
+- Here's the table schema for the MySQL to store the CSV data:

+### Design an RDBMS table schema to store the CSV data
+create a schema and use the schema
 ```sh
 use stock;
 ```

-*Schema name is stock
+### SQL Query
+Use the following SQL query to create a table:

 ## --Table creation
 ```sh